4xx404/GlassFrog/README.md

 Link Crawling Keyword Search Tool

 # How it works?
-GlassFrog requires the user to set a Base_URL which it uses to collect all links existing on the Base_URL's webpage.
-It will check each links webpage for the keyword & print the link if it exists within the pages content.
-Should you choose to 'extend' the search, it will continue to collect all other links from sub-link webpages & also search for the keyword in their pages content.
+GlassFrog takes a Base_URL which it uses to collect all links existing on the Base_URL's webpage.
+It will collect & check each links webpage for the keyword & return the result if it exists within the pages content.
+Should you choose to 'extend' the search, it will continue to collect all other links from sub-link webpages & also search for the keyword in their pages content as well.

 # Usage